openfun/jitsi-box/staging/README.md

 cp staging/.env.template staging/.env.template
 cp staging/fake-marsha-backend/.env.template staging/fake-marsha-backend/.env
 ```
 Populate those env files with your values.
+For the `REACT_APP_MARSHA_URL` variable, since **WE** mock the Marsha API, you must set `https://<your.domain.com>/marsha/login`.

-Nginx conf:
+`Nginx` conf:
 ```bash
 cp staging/docker-data/nginx-conf/nginx-jitsi-box.conf.template staging/docker-data/nginx-conf/nginx-jitsi-box.conf
 ```
-Modify the domain name and the front files path in the Nginx conf file.
+Modify the marsha-mimicking app port (the same value you set in the backend [env file](./fake-marsha-backend/.env.template)), the domain name and the front files path in the `Nginx` conf file.
 They are noted as Jinja2 variables, with double braces : `{{ variable }}`.
 The front files path will be the location of the static files in the container.
 It is a good practice to put them in the `/var/www` folder, for instance `/var/www/jitsi-box/box-ui`, or `/var/www/DTYxFUN_Jitsi-Box`.

 ## Launching

-If it is the first time launching the services on this server, or if the `docker-data/certbot/conf/live/<your domain>` folder is not yet populated with the Letsencrypt certificates, launch the [init-letsencrypt](##init-letsencrypt.sh) script.
+If it is the first time launching the services on this server, or if the `docker-data/certbot/conf/live/<your domain>` folder is not yet populated with the `Letsencrypt` certificates, launch the [init-letsencrypt](##init-letsencrypt.sh) script.

 This will create the first certificates, and launch all the services.